VesKos/data---analytics---projects/README.md

 ## Python Project

-All Python scripts (upyter notebooks) are located in the `main` folder.
+All Python scripts (Jupyter notebooks) are located in the `main` folder.
 This project includes data processing, analysis, and automation scripts demonstrating practical Python programming skills.

 ---